Levensohn Venture Partners

 Series C in 2004

-Radiance Technologies specializes in the managed delivery of digital packages, focusing on the distribution and management of large digital video files.
-The company's flagship product, the TrueDelivery System, utilizes patent-pending digital logistics technology to enhance digital delivery over IP networks.
-This innovative approach allows for efficient handling of digital assets, making it easier for clients to manage and distribute their digital content effectively.
+Radiance Technologies specializes in the managed delivery of digital packages, focusing on the efficient distribution and management of large digital content, particularly digital video files.
+Their flagship product, the TrueDelivery System, employs innovative digital logistics technology designed for seamless delivery over IP networks.
+By leveraging this patent-pending system, Radiance Technologies aims to enhance the reliability and efficiency of digital content distribution, catering to the growing demands of digital media management.

 Ubicom